 At minimum, ensure:

-• The host running the ctrl-exec container has restricted access
+• The host running the dispatcher container has restricted access

 • The dispatcher-data volume is not world-readable